 Google Trends Interest over time section is arguably the core feature of the tool.
-In this guide, we'll dive into what it means and how to use it.
+Learn what it means, how it's measured, and how to use it in this guide.

 Understanding relative interest

 The most important thing to understand when interpreting Google Trends data is the concept of relative interest.
-After we search a keyword in Google Trends, we'll see that the Y-axis uses a scale of 0 to 100.
+After searching a keyword in Google Trends, you'll see that the Y-axis uses a scale of 0 to 100.

 However, while this approach enables consistent comparisons over time even as overall search volumes fluctuate, it makes it practically impossible to grasp the size of a topic.

-Glimpse, an extension that enhances Google Trends, solves this by replacing relative search interest with accurate absolute search volume data, allowing users to instantly grasp the size of a topic as well as its rate of growth.
+Glimpse, an extension that enhances Google Trends, solves this by replacing relative search interest with accurate absolute search volume data.
+This allows you to instantly grasp the size of a topic, its rate of growth, and an (optional) 12-month forecast.

 Adjusting parameters

-By default, Google Trends shows results for the country we are searching from.
-However, we can adjust this to show results in any region at the level of country, state, or even city.
+By default, Google Trends shows results for the country you're searching from.
+However, you can adjust this to show results in any region at the level of country, state, or even city.

-In addition to pulling insights from a single search term, we can compare up to five different terms, revealing how their popularity trends against each other.
+In addition to pulling insights from a single search term, you can compare up to five different terms, revealing how their popularity trends against each other.